EmmaSpanner/Cssure/Cssure/README.md

 		3. Build the docker image with the following command: docker build -t cssure .
 		4. Run the docker image with the following command: docker run -it cssure

+	Docker-Compose up, can be runed in the Developer Powershell terminal to launch the to images of cssure and csi_calcultor

 Enjoy receiving and processing raw data!